microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 Note that V<sub>REF</sub> does not appear in the equation at all, so errors in the reference voltage value will have no effect on the result.
 The only parameters needed to compute the resistance of the RTD are the resistance value of the fixed resistor, the ADC result, and the PGA gain value.

-To minimize power consumption, the AVR EA is configured to stay in power-down sleep mode whenever a measurement is not in progress.
-In this sleep mode, AVR EA consumption was measured as approximately 0.9 µA (with V<sub>DD</sub> = 3.3V).
-The PIT (Periodic Interrupt Timer), a part of the RTC (Real Time Counter), is set up to periodically generate an interrupt to bring the device out of sleep mode.
+To minimize power consumption, the AVR EA is configured to stay in Power-Down Sleep mode whenever a measurement is not in progress.
+In this Sleep mode, AVR EA consumption was measured as approximately 0.9 µA (with V<sub>DD</sub> = 3.3V).
+The Periodic Interrupt Timer (PIT), a part of the Real Time Counter  (RTC), is set up to periodically generate an interrupt to bring the device out of Sleep mode.
 When this happens, the DAC is enabled to produce an output voltage of 1.8V and the ADC is enabled.
 The ADC is commanded to start a differential conversion immediately.

 As soon as the ADC conversion is complete and the result is saved, DAC and ADC are disabled, the CPU performs the calculations necessary for converting the previous ADC value into resistance and temperature and puts the device to sleep.

-When the DAC and ADC are both enabled after the device comes out of sleep, the DAC output stabilizes before the ADC is ready to start its first conversion, so there is no need for additional delays in the software.
+When the DAC and ADC are both enabled after the device comes out of Sleep, the DAC output stabilizes before the ADC is ready to start its first conversion, so there is no need for additional delays in the software.

 Various strategies were tested to minimize power consumption (higher/lower CPU+ADC clock speeds, PGA on/off with less/more conversions), but in this case the overriding issue is the fact that the DAC must supply nearly 1 mA of current to the RTD sensor while ADC  conversions are in progress.
-Therefore the best strategy is to run both the CPU and ADC as fast as possible (20MHz and 5MHz clocks, respectively) with maximum PGA gain so the conversion time, and the time that the DAC must supply 1 mA, is minimized.
+Therefore,  the best strategy is to run both the CPU and ADC as fast as possible (10 MHz and 5 MHz clocks, respectively) with maximum PGA gain so the conversion time, and the time that the DAC must supply 1 mA, is minimized.
 With this  configuration, a burst of 16 ADC conversions takes only 119 µs.

 During that 119 µs of conversion time with DAC enabled, microcontroller supply current was measured as 8.0 mA (this includes what is needed by the DAC to drive the RTD, with V<sub>DD</sub> = 3.3V).
 Note that, if there is one conversion per second, the average current will be:
 119 µs / 1s × 8 mA = 1.19e-4 × 8 mA = 0.95 µA